kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 - **Inputs:** User enters a valid key and adds to the list on clicking '+' next to the input.
 - **Expected Outcome:** The user enters a valid public key and the account name input is automatically filled with a k:account.
 The user clicks on the button and after a successful creation and funding, sees a notification that the transfer was successful to the given account.

-#### Scenario 2: Get error on entering invalid public key (length validation)
+#### Scenario 2: Get error on entering invalid public key (length validation - 64 characters)
-- **Objective:** User cannot create an account with an invalid public key and fund 100 coins to it.
+- **Objective:** User cannot create an account with an invalid public key (any key with length different than 64 characters) and fund 100 coins to it.
 - **Preconditions:** /
 - **Inputs:** User enters an invalid key and adds to the list on clicking '+' next to the input.
 - **Expected Outcome:** The user enters an invalid public key and the input shows error status.
 If the user clicks on the submit button sees a error text to provide valid public key(s) and cannot fund the given account.